-What Does The Iowa Civil Rights Commission Do?
+What Does The Iowa Office of Civil Rights Do?

-The goal of the ICRC is to make sure that people who are involved in civil rights complaints receive a quality resolution in a timely manner.
+The goal of the IOCR is to make sure that people who are involved in civil rights complaints receive a quality resolution in a timely manner.

-The mission is: "Ending discrimination through effective enforcement of the Iowa Civil Rights Act."
+The mission is: "Opposing discrimination through effective enforcement of the Iowa Civil Rights Act."

 How Does the Iowa Civil Rights Act Protect Me?